Swat Valley Emerald: Pakistan

 - Colour: Medium to deep green; highly saturated

-- Size: Typically small (<2 ct clean); "small stones with saturated color"
+- Size: Typically small (<2 ct clean); "small stones with saturated color" is the standard trade descriptor; reserves estimated at ~70 million carats but mostly small crystal size

-mostly small crystal size - Chromophore: Cr³⁺ dominant; Cr/V ratio distinguishes ophiolite-hosted (Cr
+- Chromophore: Cr³⁺ dominant; Cr/V ratio distinguishes ophiolite-hosted (Cr dominant) from other deposit types

-dominant) from other deposit types - Fluorescence: Strong red LWUV fluorescence driven by high Cr³⁺
+- Fluorescence: Strong red LWUV fluorescence driven by high Cr³⁺

 - Chelsea Colour Filter: Strong red (Cr dominant)